streamlit/mintaka/README.md

 Deneb is a headless React-based chart builder that produces Vega-Lite specs.

 This is still very much a work in progress.
-No tests.
-No documentation.
-No promises.
+Not enough tests.
+Almost no documentation.

 ## Trying it out